 Were you surprised by how many Chinese are learning English and how many language schools there are in China looking to hire foreign English teachers with a TEFL Certification?

-I knew that China had the biggest teaching market in the world for foreign English teachers with a TEFL certification with over 300 million people learning English, however it’s nothing like actually seeing everything in person.
+I knew that China had the biggest English teaching job market in the world for foreign English teachers with a TEFL certification with over 300 million people learning English.
+However, it’s nothing like actually seeing everything in person.